Division of McEwen

 The Division of McEwen is an Australian Electoral Division in the state of Victoria.
-Classed as a rural seat, the electorate is located in the centre of the state, north of its capital city Melbourne, though it also includes the newly-developed Melbourne suburbs of Mernda, Doreen and Donnybrook.
+The electorate is located in the centre of the state, north of its capital city Melbourne.
+Classed as a rural seat, it includes the towns of Gisborne, Macedon, Whittlesea, and Wallan, though it also includes the newly developed Melbourne suburbs of Mernda, Doreen and Donnybrook.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.

 When it was first created in 1984, the division covered the outer northern suburbs of Melbourne and a large area of regional Victoria north of Melbourne.
 For the suburbs, the division included Epping, Greensborough and Montmorency.
 It also included towns (later becoming suburbs in the future) of Plenty, Doreen, Mernda, Craigieburn, Donnybrook and Mickleham.
 These suburban areas were previously part of the Division of Scullin and the abolished Division of Diamond Valley.
 For regional Victoria, the division extended up to Nagambie and Violet Town to the north, and included the towns of Seymour, Yea, Mansfield, Wallan and Whittlesea.
 These regional areas were previously part of the Divisions of Scullin, Burke, Bendigo and Indi.

 Over time since then, it has gained and lost various areas in northern Victoria and the northern suburbs, with some changes to boundaries.
-Between 1994 and 2010, it also included Healseville and Warburton.
+Between 1994 and 2010, it also included Healesville and Warburton.
 Between 2010 and 2021, the division also included Sunbury in north-west Melbourne.

 In 2003, the division shifted west into Gisborne, Macedon and Woodend to replace the abolished Division of Burke, while losing Nagambie and Mansfield to the Division of Indi.
 In 2010, the division also lost its eastern half to Division of Indi, including the towns of Yea, Alexandra and Eildon.
 In 2018, the division was further shrunk in area by half, losing its northern half (Seymour) to the new Division of Nicholls.
 In 2024, it lost Kilmore and Christmas Hills to the Divisions of Nicholls and Casey respectively.
 It also swapped areas with the Division of Scullin, gaining the entirety of Mernda but losing Wollert entirely.
 It also gained Kalkallo from the Division of Calwell.

 As of the 2024 redistribution, McEwen includes the outer northern suburbs of Doreen, Mernda, Donnybrook, Diamond Creek and Hurstbridge, and towns outside the metropolitan area such as Wallan, Gisborne, Macedon and Woodend.
 Out of these, Doreen, Mernda, Donnybrook, Whittlesea and Wandong have always been located within McEwen throughout the history of the division (as of 2025).
 A portion of its southern boundary runs along the southern boundary of Shire of Macedon Ranges.